 A pedigree dog registered with the Kennel Club is a purebred dog that comes with paperwork that confirms its heritage.
-The Kennel Club registers around 250,000 dogs in the UK every year so it keeps a comprehensive family tree of approximately a quarter of the dogs in this country.
-This family tree helps to ensure that puppy buyers get a true purebred dog, with the characteristics and care requirements they were led to expect for a dog of that breed (which includes their exercise and grooming needs, temperament and health conditions to test for).
+The Kennel Club registers around 250,000 dogs in the UK every year; it keeps a comprehensive family tree of approximately a quarter of the dogs in this country.
+This family tree helps to ensure that puppy buyers get a true purebred dog, with the characteristics and care requirements they were led to expect from a dog of that breed.
+This includes their exercise and grooming needs, temperament and health conditions to test for.
 This helps to ensure that people are matched to dogs they are able to care for, hopefully preventing the need to re-home.

 Information at your fingertips

-Sadly some breeders fake paperwork, such as the health test certificates for their puppies’ parents.
-These certificates should give a good indication of the likely health of the puppy and if you buy a genuine Kennel Club registered dog this information is transparent, verified and at your fingertips, on the Kennel Club Health Test Results Finder site.
+Sadly, some breeders fake paperwork, such as the health test certificates for their puppies’ parents.
+These certificates should give a good indication of the likely health of the puppy.
+If you buy a genuine Kennel Club registered dog, this information is transparent, verified and at your fingertips.
+You can find it on the Kennel Club Health Test Results Finder site.
 This helps people to see whether the breeder they are buying from is responsible and has taken the necessary steps to help ensure the future health of their puppies.

 Help future generations

-Not only does Kennel Club registration help you to make informed choices about your own puppy but also to help future generations of dogs.
-The Kennel Club holds lots of information about the dogs on its register, including the results of any DNA tests or BVA/KC approved health screening tests that they have been given, and this information is being used by scientists at the Kennel Club Genetics Centre to understand more about, and create DNA tests to help prevent, dog disease.
-Already, DNA tests have been developed for diseases that affect 29 dog breeds, meaning that breeders can test dogs before they breed them, to give a better chance of producing healthy puppies.
+Not only does Kennel Club registration help you to make informed choices about your own puppy; it also helps future generations of dogs.
+The Kennel Club holds lots of information about the dogs on its register, including the results of any DNA tests or BVA/KC approved health screening tests that they have been given.
+This information is used by scientists at the Kennel Club Genetics Centre to understand more about dog diseases, and create DNA tests to help prevent.
+Scientists have already developed DNA tests for diseases that affect 29 dog breeds.
+This means that breeders can test dogs before they breed them, to give a better chance of producing healthy puppies.

 Additionally, the Kennel Club has developed an online Mate Select programme, which uses the Kennel Club’s extensive pedigree records to calculate a dog’s inbreeding coefficients ie the chances that a dog will inherit the same copies of genes, whether ‘good’ or ‘bad’ from both its parents.
-If two identical copies of ‘bad’ genes are inherited then that dog will be affected by the condition, and the higher the dog’s inbreeding coefficient the greater the chances of this happening.
+If two identical copies of ‘bad’ genes are inherited, that dog will be affected by the condition.
+Therefore, the higher the dog’s inbreeding coefficient, the greater the chances of this happening.
 Mate Select enables breeders to carry out an online hypothetical mating so they can see the inbreeding coefficient of a puppy that a bitch and a sire would produce, so that they can decide whether or not it is an advisable mating.

 Help to stamp out Puppy Farming